shkomogi/shkomogi/README.md

 - 👋 Hi, I’m @shkomogi
-- 👀 I’m interested in IOT and CLoud Computing
+- 👀 I’m interested in IoT Systems and Cloud Computing
-- 🌱 I’m currently learning 1) ERP systems 2) Python
+- 🌱 I’m currently learning 1) Flask 2) Django
-- 💞️ I’m looking to collaborate on 1) IOT Project 2) Python project
+- 💞️ I’m looking to collaborate on 1) an IOT Project and 2) a Python project
 - 📫 How to reach me skomogi.ceit@gmail.com

 <!---